elixir-lang/elixir/lib/elixir/pages/patterns-and-guards.md

 ### Failing guards

 A function clause will be executed if and only if its guard expression evaluates to `true`.
 If any other value is returned, the function clause will be skipped.
-In particular, guards have no concept of "truthy" or "falsey".
+In particular, guards have no concept of "truthy" or "falsy".

 For example, imagine a function that checks that the head of a list is not `nil`: